-- High Quality Library: libraries that contain a high level of adapter dimers will yield significantly less data, as the fragments will hybridize to the flowcell.
+- High Quality Library: libraries that contain a high level of adapter dimers will yield significantly less data, particularly on the NovaSeq6000.
 Similarly, over amplified libraries can negatively impact yield.

-- Uniform Base composition: libraries that have uneven base composition tend to pose problems with the HiSeq analysis software.
-These issues can be mitigated using several strategies, but the net effect will be lower data yield per lane than a balanced library.
+- Uniform Base composition: while less of an issue than in the past, libraries that have uneven base composition tend to pose problems with the analysis software.
+These issues can be mitigated using several strategies, but the net effect will be lower data yield than a balanced library.

-Please see Illumina’s HiSeq 2500 Specification page for current data yields.
-While we regularly achieve greater than ‘spec’ yields from the HiSeq2500, typicially matching yields for High Output mode, it is best to be conservative when planning your experiments.
+Please see Illumina’s NovaSeq6000 Specification page for current data yields.
+While we regularly achieve greater than ‘spec’ yields from the NovaSeq6000, it is best to be conservative when planning your experiments.

-Per lane sequencing: Data will be returned in Sanger FASTQ format via our high speed aspera server
+Per lane/flowcell sequencing: Data will be returned in Sanger FASTQ format via our high speed aspera server

 End to end services: alignment files, variant calls, and any intermediate files you wish via aspera serverPlace Order